mengyangq/mengyangq.github.io/_includes/projects.md

 **Qiu, M.**, Chen, X., Liu, M., Parvathala, K., Patil, A. & Park, J. (under review).
 Improving precision of grammatical error correction with a cheat sheet. *Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications*.

-<ins>**Correlation between Fluency and Accuracy in Learners Corpus**</ins>

-Developing proficiency levels for non-native speakers has always been a difficult task.
-In this study, we explore the NUS learners corpus and its annotated grammatical errors to automatically assign proficiency levels to individual participants by using fluency and accuracy of the learners' text.
-We determine the upper bound and lower bound of learners by using statistical measurement and classify learners into levels of accuracy and fluency.
-We conclude that perplexity for fluency is more correlate to accuracy compared to other fluency metrics in previous works.
-In addition, this perplexity fluency metric is more effective in predicting proficiency.

-Liu, M., Patil, A., Chawla, J. K. & Park, J. (under review).
-Correlation between fluency and accuracy in learners corpus.

 ### The Effects of Semantic Diversity on Paired-Associate Learning